IMPORTANT NOTE ABOUT THIS PAGE

 4) Taking a guess based on context creates its own context

 .
-In other words, when you take a guess about what a word means, your thinking about that word becomes its own context.
+In other words, when you take a guess about what a word means, what you think about that word becomes its own context.
 So, you know that when you find a new word, that new word lives in a context of other words and ideas, which help you figure out what that new word might mean.
 But then, if, for example, you guess that the word "morose" has something to do with having more roses

 (as one of my students once guessed), and you then find out that it means sad